kalixia/xbee-tools/docs/src/site/markdown/examples/cosm.md

 | *serial port* | Serial port to use: one Windows something like COM3, on Unix machines something like ``` /dev/tty.usbmodem123 ```

+## Run

+Depending on your OS you either need to run ``` sh bin/xbee-cosm ``` or ``` bin\xbee-cosm.bat ```.
+Do not forget to read the next section as there are some required CLI parameters for this example to work.

+If the WebSockets API does not work, use instead of HTTP API.

 ## Suggestions

-Thinks twice about how often you need to push data from a sensor to this COSM gateway.
+Thinks twice about how often you need to push data from a sensor to this [COSM](http://www.cosm.com) gateway.

 For example sending temperature every 5 seconds does not make sense most of the time.